WillDSmith1995/willsgeo/_posts/blogs/2020-07-09-labrador_blog.md

   <figcaption>Fig.4 - Downtown Ottawa.</figcaption>
 </figure>

-<ul> The sights when flying a helicopter over virtually untouched landscape is pretty amazing - it is so empty!
+<ul> The sights when flying a helicopter over virtually untouched landscape is pretty amazing - it is so empty, but so full!
 The landscape is filled with lakes, interconnected by spectacular meandering rivers (sometimes blocked by beaver dams!), and bounded by sandy snakes which are remnents of sub-glacial rivers known as esker deposits.
 In contrast, we also see evidence for forest fires that have swept through several kilometres squared.
-The indigeneous communities always occur in proximity to a river, and are encapsulated in a tree-free periphery to stop forrest fires raging through their community.
+The indigeneous communities always close to rivers and are encapsulated in a tree-free periphery to stop forrest fires raging through their community.
 The area was once famous for Caribou hunting which bought all manner to wealth to the region.
 So much so, that Queen Elizabeth herself visted Schefferville during her tour of Canada in 1959!
 However, there is little Caribou left in the region now, which is now perhaps best known for its fishing.</ul>

 <figure>
   <img src="landscape3.jpg" alt="Labrador Image" style="width:100%">